-Turtlehead is an excellent, sturdy, vertical perennial with rounded stems, medium texture and deep-green, boldly veined leaves on short stalks.
+Turtlehead is an excellent, sturdy, vertical perennial with rounded stems, medium texture, and deep-green, boldly veined leaves on short stalks.
 Weather-resistant flowers are dark pink or purple, borne in short, dense, terminal spikes.
-The flowers are tubular 2-lipped blooms, with a sparse yellow beard inside each lower lip.
+The flowers are tubular two-lipped blooms with a sparse yellow beard inside each lower lip.

-Noteworthy CharacteristicsBlooms for at least 4 weeks and will continue into late summer with deadheading.
+Noteworthy CharacteristicsBlooms for at least four weeks and will continue into late summer with deadheading.
 Great mid-border plant.

 CareGrow in partial shade with moist soil.
 Will grow in dense shade, or even in full sun if soil is soggy.
-Tolerates heavy clay soils and will also grow in a bog garden.
+Tolerates heavy clay soil and will also grow in a bog garden.

 PropagationFrom seed in early spring.
 Divide in spring.
 Root soft-tip cuttings in late spring or early summer.

 ProblemsProne to powdery mildew, rust, fungal leaf spots, and damage from slugs and snails.

 - Plant Height : 1 to 3 feet

 - Plant Width : 1 to 3 feet

 - Zones : 5, 6, 7, 8, 9